chrisraff/conversation2foods/README.md

 # conversation2foods
-Extract what foods were eaten from a transcript of a dinnertime conversation.
+Extract what foods were eaten from a transcript of a mealtime conversation.

 ## Requirements